LGMoreno96/dog-react-native/README.md

 ## Screenshots
 **Login**

+A simple login screen where users add their Username, email and password for their account.

 ![Login](images/login-dog-app.png "Login")

 **Home page**

+Main screen of the app where all the breeds and sub breeds from the Dog API are listed.

+You can use the searchbar at the top to find an specific one and press the heart icon to add it to your favorite list.

 ![Home](images/home-dog-app.png "Home")

 **Specific Breed Selection**

+Once you select a breed or sub breed, this screen will show you a random photo fetched from the Dog API for that specific breed.

+If you scroll down you will see all the sub breeds.
+If you go back and press the breed again, new random photos will load.

 ![Breed](images/breed-dog-app.png "Breed")

 **Profile and Favorites List**

+In the profile page you can see your Username, email and the list of your favorite breeds.

+Press the name of the breed to take you to the Specific Breed Selection view.

+Press the heart to remove a breed from your favorite list.

+You can logout by pressing the button at the top right corner, this will take you to the login screen.

 ![Profile](images/profile-dog-app.png "Profile")